afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L3_object_detection_notes.md

-# Lesson2: Image Detection
+# Lesson3: Object Detection

 ## Overview

 <!-- <img width="920" height="400" src="./docs/screenshots/img_det0.png"> -->

-In this lesson, you'll use natural language to prompt a zero shot object detection model OwI-ViT, where, ViT stands for vision Transformer
+In this lesson, you'll use natural language to prompt a zero-shot object detection model OwI-ViT, where, ViT stands for vision Transformer

 You'll then use the output of this model as an input to SAM, which you used in the last lesson.